kitakar5525/note-linux-on-surface-3/README.md

   It did show up on `xrandr`, but not on GNOME settings `Display` section and even Chromium OS could not use internal display before.

   Now it appears on GNOME settings `Display` section, exactly after 4.19.13.
-Chromium OS can now use internal display correctly.
+Chromium OS can now use it correctly.
 I am not sure what commit fixed this issue; if you know, let me know.

 ### What is working IF you apply patch(es) to kernel
 - Battery status reading